felixayot/hezaworks-app/README.md

 - **React + Vite + TypeScript**: The combination of `React` library and `Vite` framework together with `TypeScript` form the components and JSX elements that render the entire architecture of the application.
 - **Styled components**: The CSS properties that render the simple and awesome UI styles are enabled by `styled-components` library.
+- **axios**: `axios` library is used to consume the backend API for the application.

+For the Backend tech stack, visit this repository for a detailed overview: [HezaWorks API](https://github.com/felixayot/HezaWorks-API)

 # Contribution